AAA Magazines

 5. Big Island Farms, Honoka‘a

-At Big Island Farms, staff members and volunteers grow more than 100 species of superfoods and medicinal plants on 64 acres.
+Staff members grow more than 100 species of superfoods and medicinal plants on this 64-acre farm.
 “I’m so grateful to have a huge ‘office’ that’s outdoors,” cofounder and Executive Director Annick Dauphinais says.
 “We love sharing the beauty and bounty of the ‘āina with visitors.”

 On a 1-hour tour, you’ll learn about dozens of plants, trees, and shrubs, including exotics that usually aren’t grown commercially in Hawai‘i.
 You might see bilimbi, sapote, loquat, mangosteen, rollinia, ashwagandha, gotu kola, and/or dragon fruit.
 You’ll nibble fruits from the trees and sniff aromatic curry leaves and ylang-ylang, cranberry hibiscus, and passion fruit flowers.

-All tours are private and can be scheduled weekdays beginning at 9 a.m.; the last time slot is 4:30 p.m.
-Cost is $25 per person 7 and older; free for children younger than 7.
+All tours are guided and can be scheduled for Mondays, Tuesdays, and Thursdays beginning at 9 a.m. (the last time slot is 3 p.m.).
+Cost is $30 for adults; $15 for kids ages 2–17.
 Check the website for workshop details.
-Kama‘āina pay $20 and receive cuttings so they can start their own food forest (types vary depending on availability).
+Kama‘āina receive free cuttings so they can start their own food forest (types vary depending on availability).

 Cheryl Chee Tsutsumi was born and raised in Honolulu, but she’s no city slicker.
-Riding horses, hiking in the mountains, and cruising country roads bring her the greatest pleasure.
+Hiking in the mountains and cruising country roads bring her the greatest pleasure.

 What to know before you go